tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the offset in the `Upload-Offset` header field does not match the value 0, the offset provided by the immediate previous Offset Retrieving Procedure ({{offset-retrieving}}), or the end offset of the immediate previous incomplete transfer, the server MUST respond with 400 (Bad Request) status code.

-If the request completes successfully and the entire file is received, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
+If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
 Server is RECOMMENDED to use `201 (Created)` response if not otherwise specified.
-The response MUST NOT include the `Upload-Incomplete` header.
+The response MUST NOT include the `Upload-Incomplete` header with the value of true.

-If the request completes successfully but the file is not complete yet indicated by the `Upload-Incomplete` header, the server MUST acknowledge it by responding with the `201 (Created)` status code with the `Upload-Incomplete` header set to true.
+If the request completes successfully but the entire upload is not yet complete indicated by the `Upload-Incomplete` header, the server MUST acknowledge it by responding with the `201 (Created)` status code and the `Upload-Incomplete` header set to true.

 ~~~ example
 :method: POST